Technology at Home: Guidelines for TASIS Families

 If you are not able or willing to monitor your children's technology use, discuss issues surrounding technology use with them, and help them manage any negative incidents that occur, do not provide them with the technology.
 The internet, in particular, is a powerful tool and we all must ensure that we are teaching our children responsible behavior to ensure safety for everyone in our community.

-Set a time each evening—at least one hour before bed—when your child is expected to stop using electronics.
-There is growing evidence that the light from electronic displays increases the amount of time it takes to fall asleep as well as reduces sleep quality.
+Ensure your child is getting consistent and quality sleep.
+Late-night messages and access to endless content can lead to poor sleep habits.
 For younger children and pre-teens, ensure there are no electronic devices in their bedroom during sleep time.
+For all ages, schedule "do not disturb" modes (iOS, Android) during sleep hours.
 Getting adequate and quality sleep is a major factor in learning, and lack of sleep appears to be one factor in a recent increase in mood disorders among young people.

-Ensure your child has a distraction-free environment during homework or study.
-So-called multitasking makes it difficult to focus for the extended periods of time that are needed for learning.
+Provide a distraction-free environment during homework or study.
+"Multitasking" makes it difficult to focus for the extended periods of time that are needed for learning.
 There is also evidence that increased distractions present in children’s lives can lead to loss of attention with long-term tasks.
 Smartphones should be removed or turned off, though the occasional break to check for messages may be helpful for teens.
-If computers are needed for homework, enable “do not disturb” modes (macOS, iOS, Android, Windows) and talk to your children about the importance of focus while studying.
+If computers are needed for homework, enable “do not disturb” modes (macOS, iOS, Android, Windows), and talk to your children about the importance of focus while studying.

 Do not share your passwords and payment information.
 In particular, never share your account passwords, device passcodes, or credit card information with your child.
 There are systems available for families to pay for and share content without needing to share account or payment information.
 Children under 13 should have their own “child” accounts (e.g. Apple ID, Google account, Microsoft account) connected to the main family account.
 See Apple Family Sharing (macOS and iOS), Google Play Family Library (Android), and Microsoft Family Groups (Windows) for more information.